JenteOttie/Goose_Genomics/Phylogenomics/Phylogenetic_Pipeline.md

-# Phylogenetic Pipeline to Reconstruct the Goose Phylogeny
+# Pipeline to Reconstruct the Goose Phylogeny

 ## 1. Make fasta-file for each sample